maxall41/maxall41.github.io/README.md

 # maxall41.github.io
-MAIN Is not current branch see `newv2` for current version of site
+MAIN Is not current branch see `newv2` for current version of site hosted on Vercel